 I’m an idea guy at Nothing Something.
-Some designers wear many different hats; mine say creative director, branding specialist, and experience designer.
+Designers these days wear many different hats; mine say creative director, brand strategist, experience designer.
 It isn’t important what we’re called, it’s what we create that matters: A look, feel, intellect & spirit for somebody else’s dream.
 In the end, You’ll judge your career by whether you’ve enjoyed your work, made money for your benefactors, and made the world a more beautiful place.

-“As a marketing director working primarily in the digital space, it was an absolute revelation to take it further, and design branded spaces.
-Observing people interacting inside our designs enhanced our understanding of how we connect customers to a brand, a product, a website, SaaS, and more.”
+“As a creative strategy guy working in the digital world, it was beneficial to take it further and design branded interior spaces.
+It enhanced our understanding of how we connect customers to brands, products, websites, SaaS, and more.”

 As professionals in marketing and graphic communication, we’re endlessly enthusiastic about teamwork-driven creativity and bridging the human/digital experience.
 This led us to an interest in branded environments as well, which segued into environmental concepts.
 Our interest stems from two very simple ideas: One: If you want a fresh message, you pull creatives from beyond the echo chamber.
 And two: Where a brand can bear weight, load it up.
 These ideas prove successful time and time again.

 Motivated by our love of Omni-directional XD — also called experience design — we were happy to do whatever it took to create lasting moments with brands.
 Now, you may know that part of the XD discipline improves the online experience; but the other side of the concept revolves around designing brand-supportive moments which integrate naturally into the ways we experience the world.
 And so, without much fuss, we just did what we do: we took it further.
 Well, okay.
 A lot further.

 Did it work?
 Sure it did.
 Let’s look at some social data.

 I guide brands through difficult problems using a combination of empathy & first principles.
 What’s really there?
 Not the paradigm, not the perception; what’s actually happening?
 What are we trying to accomplish?
 Are we addressing real problems?
 Nothing Something identifies not just what works visually, but what caused the problem in the first place.